NickGrunert/master-thesis/modules/03_truth_compare.typ

     The subsequent stage of the research involved the formulation of a linear function, with the objective of calculating the correlation between the two datasets directly.
     The prerequisite for this endeavor entails the calculation of the most optimal linear relationship and the implementation of metrical comparison of the data in alignment with that relationship.

-    This objective was accomplished by using the LinearRegression class of the scikit-learn library @LinearRegressor, which facilitated the calculation of a linear regression line between the two datasets and enables the calculation of the R2 Score and the #abr("MAE") towards that linear regression line.
+    This objective was accomplished by using the LinearRegression class of the scikit-learn library @LinearRegressor, which facilitated the calculation of a linear regression line between the two datasets and enables the calculation of the R2 score and the #abr("MAE") towards that linear regression line.
     This fulfills the requirement of a non-strict 1-to-1 linear relationship between the two datasets, as well as returns the metrics that indicate the performance of the algorithm.
-    In addition, the R2 Score this time is effectively constrained to the range of 0 to 1 in this iteration, in contrast to previous iterations.
+    In addition, the R2 score this time is effectively constrained to the range of 0 to 1 in this iteration, in contrast to previous iterations.
     This is due to the fact that, under the most sub-optimal conditions, the algorithm would return 0, meaning the regressor essentially mimics an algorithm which simply takes the mean of the data.
-    This represents a marked enhancement over earlier iterations, in which the R2 Score was not constrained and could attain unconstrained negative values, leading to challenges in interpretation.
+    This represents a marked enhancement over earlier iterations, in which the R2 score was not constrained and could attain unconstrained negative values, leading to challenges in interpretation.

-    As previously outlined in @section:metrics, the #abr("MAE") is a reliable metric for assessing the accuracy of the algorithm, while the R2 Score is a valuable indicator of the suitability of the data for a linear model.
+    As previously outlined in @section:metrics, the #abr("MAE") is a reliable metric for assessing the accuracy of the algorithm, while the R2 score is a valuable indicator of the suitability of the data for a linear model.
     The #abr("MAE") is inherently an error metric that should be minimized.
     It is thus normalized to the range of 0 to 1.
     This is followed by inversion through subtraction from 1 to create a score that represents a maximization task.
-    This is performed to ensure that the calculated #abr("MAE") score is aligned with the R2 Score, thereby ensuring that the resulting score is optimized to 1.
+    This is performed to ensure that the calculated #abr("MAE") score is aligned with the R2 score, thereby ensuring that the resulting score is optimized to 1.
     The resulting correlation score is derived by calculation of the weighted average between the R2 and the #abr("MAE") scores.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The resulting correlation score is then calculated by taking the weighted average of the R2 score and the #abr("MAE"), as illustrated in the following code example.
     The variable mae_norm_score is defined as the inverse of the #abr("MAE"), which subsequently is to be maximized.
-    The constrained range of the R2 Score is not immediately apparent.
+    The constrained range of the R2 score is not immediately apparent.
     Nonetheless, the resulting correlation score is effectively constrained to the range of 0 to 1, which is the desired property of the algorithm.
     To ensure simplicity, the alpha value is set to 0.5, thereby assigning equal weight to both metrics.